 Why it’s important: Doing your research and shopping around can save you thousands of dollars over the life of the loan, as well as help you secure more favorable loan terms.
 In addition, searching for financing options early will help ensure there is a loan available to help you make the purchase.

 5. Submit your loan application

 You’ll want to ensure that your application is as complete and transparent as possible.
 In addition, many lenders require a down payment, so be prepared to make a payment when you complete your application.

 Why it’s important: Being able to submit a complete application will improve your odds of qualifying and keep the process running smoothly.

 Current interest rates

-As with any loan, mobile home interest rates will vary based on a number of factors.
+As with any loan, mobile home interest rates and manufactured home loan rates will vary based on a number of factors.
 Your credit score, down payment amount and type of home and whether you’re buying the land will affect the amount you pay.

 To qualify for low mobile home interest rates, make sure your credit score is at least 700.
 You’ll need a score of 750 or higher to qualify for the best rates available.

 |Type of loan||Typical rates||Typical minimum credit score||Typical terms|